QueenieCplusplus/DB_Cluster/README.md

 the property also includes the app area and writing load.

-then edit hosts, including platform/memory/cpu/fs: data dir.
+then edit hosts, including platform/memory/cpu/fs: data dir, and mysql cluster installing dir.

 manual for kernel :